greglan/greglan.github.io/_posts/2018-12-30-interview-checklist.markdown

 * Object-oriented design
 * Test-driven development
 * Scaling the above algorithms to the point where their memory constraints are violated (e.g., sorting a list too big to contain in memory; finding the most common character in a string too big to contain in memory; etc.).

 # Operating systems
+* Learn everything in the [system section](/system/).
+Most notably, everything related to architectures and operating systems.
 * Processes, threads.
 Resources for each.
 * Context switching.
 Initiation by the OS and the hardware.
 Scheduling basics.
 * Concurrency issues.
 Locks, mutexes, semaphores, monitors and how they work.